lovebes/forestry-coram-software/content/blog/why-elixir-would-be-better-than-kotlin-in-a-startup.md

 * Tooling
   * Gradle, Maven, Ant, etc
+* Config format
+  * YAML vs application.properties
+    * YAML is exceptionally going to be huge win when config becomes unwieldy, apparently
 * DataSource layer
   * ORM or not
     * If ORM, then which one?